 Choose the “write” time to play with food.

-Your child can practice writing letters in mashed potatoes, sugar, flour or even shaving cream.
+Kids can practice writing letters in mashed potatoes, sugar, flour, or even shaving cream.
 Spread whatever substance you use on a table, in a shoebox lid or on a plate.
-Have your child use his pointer finger to draw letters and even write small words.
-Help him remember to move from top to bottom and left to right.
-Writing this way will help him learn how it feels to make the letters without having to worry about how to hold his pencil or crayon.
+Kids can use their pointer finger to draw letters and even write small words.
+Help them remember to move from top to bottom and left to right.
+Writing this way will help them learn how it feels to make the letters without having to worry about how to hold a pencil or crayon.

 Use raised lines and textured surfaces.

 Sometimes kids can’t feel themselves making letters when they write.
 Using raised line paper and textured surfaces can help.
-To get a textured surface, have your child put his paper on top of something bumpy, like sandpaper or a rough plastic placemat.
-If he needs to feel the lines with his pencil, ask his teacher for some lined paper or use wide-ruled notebook paper.
+To get a textured surface, kids can put their paper on top of something bumpy, like sandpaper or a rough plastic placemat.
+If they need to feel the lines with their pencil, ask the teacher for some lined paper or use wide-ruled notebook paper.
 Then trace the lines with fabric paint or school glue and let them dry.
-Your child’s pencil will “bump” the lines when he writes.
+Your child’s pencil will “bump” the lines when they write.

 Darken or highlight lines.

-If your child has trouble staying within the lines when making tall letters (like “T”) and letters with tails (like “y”), it may help to make the lines easier to see.
-Use three different colored markers or highlighters to trace the top, middle and bottom lines on lined paper.
-This can help your child remember that tall letters start at the red line (for instance), small letters stay between blue and yellow and letters with a tail dip below the yellow.
+If kids have trouble staying within the lines when making tall letters (like “T”) and letters with tails (like “y”), it may help to make the lines easier to see.
+Use three different colored markers or highlighters to trace the top, middle, and bottom lines on lined paper.
+This can help kids remember that tall letters start at the red line (for instance), small letters stay between blue and yellow, and letters with a tail dip below the yellow.

-If your child has trouble with leaving too much or too little space between words, try a “spacekid.”
-Give your child a clean Popsicle stick.
-Have him put it down on the table pointing straight up and down.
-Ask him to draw a face on the top so it looks like a person.
-This is his “spacekid.”
-When he writes, have him put his spaceman down at the end of a word.
+If kids have trouble with leaving too much or too little space between words, try a “spacekid.”
+Give kids a clean Popsicle stick.
+Have them put it down on the table pointing straight up and down.
+Ask them to draw a face on the top so it looks like a person.
+This is their “spacekid.”
+When they write, have them put their spaceman down at the end of a word.
 The next word starts on the other side of the stick.